 William J. Kenealy, S.J., Professor

-Professor Repetti's numerous influential articles on taxation include "Democracy and Opportunity: A New Paradigm in Tax Equity" in the Vanderbilt Law Review, "Textualism and Tax Shelters" in the Virginia Tax Review and "Democracy, Taxes and Wealth" in the NYU Law Review.
-He has acted as a consultant to the US Senate, Internal Revenue Service and Justice Department, and has appeared as a commentator in publications such as Bloomberg, the Washington Post, Marketplace, Boston Globe, Christian Science Monitor, Forbes Magazine, Wall Street Journal and Massachusetts Lawyers Weekly.
+Repetti's numerous influential articles on taxation include “The Appropriate Roles for Equity and Efficiency in a Progressive Individual Income Tax”" (Florida Tax Review), "Democracy and Opportunity: A New Paradigm in Tax Equity" (Vanderbilt Law Review), and "Democracy, Taxes and Wealth" (NYU Law Review).
+He has acted as a consultant to the U.S. Senate, Internal Revenue Service and Justice Department, and has appeared as a commentator in publications such as Bloomberg, the Washington Post, Marketplace, Boston Globe, Christian Science Monitor, Forbes Magazine, Wall Street Journal and Massachusetts Lawyers Weekly.

-Professor Repetti was featured as a “Master Teacher” in Boston College Magazine in 2011 and Law School students from all three classes voted him in 1999 to be the first recipient of an award for excellence in teaching.
-Courses currently taught are individual income tax, corporate tax, estate and gift tax, partnership tax and international tax.
+Repetti was featured as a “Master Teacher” in the Boston College Magazine in 2011, and Law School students from all three classes voted him in 1999 to be the first recipient of an award for excellence in teaching.